Could a common steroid save lives in severe lung failure?

 Summary

-This study tests whether the steroid dexamethasone, when added to standard care, can lower the chance of death within 90 days for people with severe lung injury (ARDS) caused by sepsis.
-About 1,474 adults on breathing machines will be randomly assigned to receive either dexamethasone or a placebo.
-The goal is to see if this anti-inflammatory drug helps more people survive and recover.
+This study tests whether the steroid dexamethasone, when added to standard care, can lower the chance of death within 90 days for people with a serious lung condition called ARDS caused by sepsis.
+About 1,474 adults on breathing machines will take part.
+The goal is to see if this anti-inflammatory drug helps more people survive.

 Get updates